All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-My friend Doris and I went on a little road trip to Herrnhut, Germany.
+My friend and I went on a little road trip to Herrnhut, Germany.
 We also popped into a few countries nearby, but I will post those later.

 _